Jammy2211/PyAutoLens/docs/overview/lensing.rst

   :width: 400
   :alt: Alternative text

-The **PyAutoLens** API has been designed such that all of the objects introduced above are extensible. ``Galaxy`` objects can take many ``Profile``'s and ``Tracer`` objects many ``Galaxy``'s.
-If the ``Galaxy``'s are at different redshifts a strong lensing system with multiple lens planes will be created, performing complex multi-plane ray-tracing calculations.
+The PyAutoLens API has been designed such that all of the objects introduced above are extensible. ``Galaxy`` objects can take many ``Profile``'s and ``Tracer``'s many ``Galaxy``'s.

+If the galaxies are at different redshifts a strong lensing system with multiple lens planes will be created, performing complex multi-plane ray-tracing calculations.

-To finish, lets create a tracer using 3 ``Galaxy``'s at different redshifts.
-The ``MassProfile`` of the first lens galaxy has separate components for its stellar mass and dark matter.
-This forms a system with two distinct Einstein rings!
+To finish, lets create a ``Tracer`` with 3 galaxies at 3 different redshifts, forming a system with two distinct Einstein rings!
+The mass distribution of the first galaxy also has separate components for its stellar mass and dark matter.

 .. code-block:: bash